 At Plaid, we believe in democratizing financial services through technology and providing developers with the tools to create amazing products that solve big problems.
 This is why we partnered with Dwolla, to simplify the complexities of the U.S. banking system, allowing developers to easily combine Plaid’s APIs with Dwolla’s developer-friendly, ACH API integration.

-We’ve already seen businesses like Astra and Tripcents thrive by connecting to the U.S. banking system using the Dwolla + Plaid integration.
+We’ve already seen businesses like Astra thrive by connecting to the U.S. banking system using the Dwolla + Plaid integration.
 Sending and receiving funds are essential to most any business, and the innovation possibilities to help consumers do so efficiently are multiplied when combined with the full capabilities of Plaid’s infrastructure.

 Using different types of financial data to deliver rich insights